 Day 14: Depart Warsaw

 After breakfast, you will be transferred to the airport for your departure flight.
+Check out time is by 1100 hrs.
 (B)

 B=Breakfast, L=Lunch, D=Dinner